agungTuanany/docker-mastery-complete-toolset/chapter-5-container-lifetime-and-persistent-data-volumes/README.md

 <br/>

-A `-v` command allow us to specify either a **new volume we want to create** for this container that's about to run, or it allow us two other other options **create a named volume**,
+A `-v` command allow us to specify either a **new volume we want to create** for this container that's about to run, or it allow us two other  options **create a named volume**,

 ```bash
 $: docker container run -v /var/lib/mysql ...